cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/README.md

 The choosen structure for **Labels** (and with this for **Selectors**) has 2 levels.
 To separate **Bulletinboard-Ads** from **Bulletinboard-Users** we introduce the **Label** `component` with value `ads` and `users`.
 To separate the Application-part from the Database-part within each "Component" we introduce the **Label** `module` with value `app` and `db`.
 For name of files and of the entities itself we choose the schema: `<component>-<module>-<entity>.yaml` so e.g the yaml for the service for Bulletinboard-ads application would be named `ads-app-service.yaml`.
-To shorten names in the exercise descriptions, entities will be references by their component & module values, like __ads:app__ to name the pod(s) for bulletinboard-ads application pod.
+To shorten names in the exercise descriptions, entities will be referenced by their component & module values, like __ads:app__ to name the pod(s) for bulletinboard-ads application pod.

 ## Exercises